-Third-party logistics, or 3PL for short, is a service to outsource all of your operational logistics from warehousing to delivery.
+Third-party logistics, or 3PL for short, is a service to outsource your operational logistics from warehousing to delivery.
 It’s an effective way for ecommerce retailers to remove the time-consuming tasks of order fulfillment from their daily operations.

-Third-party logistics companies provide retail businesses with various services involved in supply chain management, including warehousing, transportation of merchandise, picking and packing products, forecasting, order fulfillment, packaging, and shipping.
+Third-party logistics companies provide retail businesses with various services involved in ecommerce supply chain management, including warehousing, transportation of merchandise, picking and packing products, forecasting, order fulfillment, packaging, and shipping.
 If you are an ecommerce business owner who isn’t using a 3PL provider, it is something worth considering.
 Like every tool you use in your business’s operations, there are advantages and drawbacks to using 3PL services.
 Let’s take a look at both.

 Advantages of Using a 3PL Provider